tytydraco/yessleep/out/Stay_Tuned.md

 My eyes jolted open.

 I was wide awake even though I was just asleep.
 I looked at the clock.
 It was 1:30.
 It was so early... why did I wake up?
 But like my waking was some sort of premonition, the alarm on the clock radio across the room started beeping.
 It was so loud.
-Why did they make them so loud... and why was it set to one in the morning.
+Why did they make them so loud... and why was it set to one in the morning?
 I would mention it to Dana.

 But, in reality I knew, I could sense it, something was wrong.
 Then it started.

-The beeping stopped and the radio switched over to static; the same sound as before.
+The beeping stopped and the radio switched over to static, the same sound as before.
 I was so done with this.
 I walked over to the radio and ripped it out of the wall.
-I went over to the window and turned the key lock and pushed... but, but It wouldn't budge.
+I went over to the window and turned the latch and pushed... but, but It wouldn't budge.

 I could not conceive of what was happening.
 I pushed and pushed but the window would not move.
 The anger I had when I decided I was going to throw the radio out the window had dissolved into fear.
 I started to feel light-headed, I needed air.